Captain Underpants: The First Epic Movie

-Captain Underpants: The First Epic Movie is a 2017 American animated superhero comedy film produced by DreamWorks Animation, based on the children's novel series Captain Underpants.
-The film was directed by David Soren and written by Nicholas Stoller, and features the voices of Kevin Hart, Ed Helms, Thomas Middleditch, and Nick Kroll.
-In the film, two fourth-grade pranksters, named George and Harold, hypnotize their humorless principal, named Mr. Krupp, into thinking he is a superhero named Captain Underpants.
+Captain Underpants: The First Epic Movie is a 2017 American animated superhero comedy film produced by DreamWorks Animation and based on the children's novel series Captain Underpants by Dav Pilkey.
+The film was directed by David Soren, written by Nicholas Stoller, and features the voices of Kevin Hart, Ed Helms, Nick Kroll, Thomas Middleditch, Jordan Peele, and Kristen Schaal.
+In the film, two fourth-grade pranksters named George (Hart) and Harold (Middleditch) hypnotize their mean humorless principal named Mr. Krupp (Helms) into thinking he is a superhero named Captain Underpants to avoid them being put in separate classrooms.

-Captain Underpants: The First Epic Movie premiered at the Regency Village Theater, in Los Angeles, on May 21, 2017, and was released theatrically in the United States, on June 2 by 20th Century Fox (Note: In 2018, the film's distribution rights were transferred from 20th Century Fox to Universal Pictures.
-This is because Comcast and NBCUniversal acquired DreamWorks Animation in 2016.)
-The film received positive reviews from critics, and grossed $125 million against a budget of $38 million.
+DreamWorks acquired the film rights to the novel series in 2011, with CEO Jeffrey Katzenberg initially reluctant to adapting the material.
+During production, Soren and producer Mark Swift worked with Pilkey in ensuring the film's accuracy to the books' illustrations and spirit.
+Captain Underpants: The First Epic Movie premiered at the Regency Village Theater in Los Angeles on May 21, 2017, and was released theatrically in the United States on June 2 by 20th Century Fox.
+(Note: In 2018, the film's distribution rights were transferred from 20th Century Fox to Universal Pictures, following NBCUniversal's acquisition of DreamWorks Animation in 2016.)
+The film received positive reviews from critics and grossed $125 million against a budget of $38 million.
+This was the last DreamWorks movie to be released by Fox, as their five-year distribution deal ended afterwards.

-A sequel television series, The Epic Tales of Captain Underpants, premiered in 2018, and a spin-off film, Dog Man, was released in 2025.
+A spin-off television series The Epic Tales of Captain Underpants was released on Netflix on July 13, 2018, while a spin-off film Dog Man was released by Universal Pictures on January 31, 2025.